 In 2016, they were married.

-While it was cricket that led to Midge deemed Mitchell her “best friend”.
+It was cricket that led Midge to deem Mitchell her “best friend”.
 The couple don’t let the game dominate their personal lives.

 While having someone who understands the nuances of the game is comforting for both Alyssa and Mitchell, the wicket-keeper cherishes the other common interests she has with her husband.